tnichols217/notes/CSDS 391/W/W1_tln32.md

 ## 2

 If you had to assign a color to computer science, what would it be and why?
+What color do you think computer science is

 > Assigning a color to computer science is a subjective exercise, and different people might have different interpretations based on their perspectives and experiences.
 However, one commonly associated color with computer science is **"Electric Blue."**
 >